VespurrSkies/VespurrSkies/README.md

 ╰─ ꩜ Extras.ᐟ
 ᝰ.ᐟ AuDHD, DID/OSDD, BPD, OCD, PTSD, Agoraphobic and Socially Anxious/Awkward, Anxiety and Depression
 ········ Very quiet about 90% of the time, and will almost never reach out first.
 Prefered contact technique is PMs and DMs.
 𐔌 ﹒ ⋆ ······ Undiagnosed system of 350+, Hosts include Ace, Freddie, Quincy, Elaine and Avery.
+(CUSTOM INTRO LINKS COMING SOON)
 ﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍
 ╰─ ꩜ Links to other socials.ᐟ
 ˗ˏˋ 𐔌 ﹒ ⋆ [Discord](https://discord.com/users/833165332658389022) Dms are open! ꩜ ⋆ 𓂃 ₊ ⊹